vedsmalve/Image_Steganography_using_LSB/README.md

 ## Features

 - Two tabs: "Hide Data" and "Extract Data"
-- Upload cover image and secret image
+- Upload cover image and secret image (Cover Image should be larger than secret image for better quality of secret image at the time of extraction)
 - Set AES 256-bit password for encryption
 - Perform image steganography using the Least Significant Bit (LSB) algorithm
 - Save the steganographic result wherever you want